-The fifth vessel of Hapag Lloyd bearing the name Europa was specifically built for worldwide cruises at the erstwhile Bremer Vulcan shipyard as yard number 1001 and entered service in 1982.
-Designed by Wilfried Köhnemann and Joachim Buchwald her understated elegance and spaciousness excelled all other ships of her time.
-Following a concept introduced with Finnjet, she was the first cruise ship divided vertically with the accomodations in in the quieter forward areas and the public rooms in aft.
+Saga Cruises's flagship Saga Sapphire was originally built as yard number 1001 at the erstwhile Bremer Vulcan shipyard to become the fifth Europa of Hapag Lloyd.
+The interior of this seminal ship was designed by Wilfried Köhnemann and Joachim Buchwald - her understated elegance and spaciousness excelled all other ships of her time.
+Following a concept introduced with ferries like Finnjet, she was the first cruise ship divided vertically with the accomodations in the quieter forward areas and the public rooms aft.
 Europa pioneered prefabricated cabin modules; even today her standard cabins are amongst the largest found aboard passenger ships.
-The shape of her ice strengthened hull is related to container ships built by Bremer Vulcan at her time and the power plant bears a greater relationship to container vessels than a typical passenger ship of the era.
+The shape of her ice strengthened hull is related to container ships built by Bremer Vulcan at that time and the power plant bears a greater relationship to container vessels than a typical passenger ship of the era.

 A description of ms Europa can e.g. be found in the January 1982 issue of The Naval Architect or in the book "Das Schiff - die neue Europa" by Wilfried Köhnemann and Udo Burk.